arasdenizhan/elasticsearchspring/README.md

 - MySQL serves at localhost:3308
 - Elasticsearch serves at localhost:9200
 - Kibana serves at localhost:5601
-- Elasticsearch, Kibana and Spring Data Elasticsearch were used.
+- Docker, Elasticsearch, Kibana and Spring Data Elasticsearch were used.
 - Check below for details.

 ## 1) Set up environment